Microsoft announces the Fall Creators Update, the next major update to Windows 10

 At its Build developer conference in Seattle, Microsoft today announced the Windows 10 Creators Update.
 This is the next major update of Windows 10, which now follows a biannual release cycle.
 While Microsoft didn’t want to tell us when exactly this update will launch to all Windows 10 users, it’s a fair bet that it’ll arrive about six months after the launch of the Creators Update earlier this year.
 That would put the launch date somewhere around September.

-Given the similarities in name, it would also be fair to assume that this is a relatively minor update — otherwise it should’ve have gotten a more distinctive name, after all.
+Given the similarities in name, it would also be fair to assume that this is a relatively minor update — otherwise it should have gotten a more distinctive name.
 But that’s not quite the case.
 This update will actually introduce a number of new features that will likely change how you use your Windows device and possibly your smartphone.

 The platform wars, Microsoft’s Terry Myerson said in today’s keynote, has made life harder for developers and users.
 This new version of Windows 10 is meant to fix some of those issues that come with using multiple operating systems (think Windows and iOS).